wansoleh/redirect-from-youtube-to-invidious/README.md

 ## Conclusion
 You have successfully installed the `redirect-youtube-to-piped` userscript using Violent Monkey.
 Enjoy a more privacy-conscious YouTube experience with Piped!

-For additional assistance, refer to the Violent Monkey [documentation](https://violentmonkey.github.io/) or check the userscript’s support resources.